Venus Williams: 1999: Three Tier I titles

-2000: Olympic gold medals and 1st & 2nd major titles
+2000: Olympic gold medals, first major titles

 In 2000, Williams missed the first five months of the year with tendinitis in both wrists.
 She returned to the tour during the European clay court season.
 She lost in the quarterfinals of the Betty Barclay Cup in Hamburg to Amanda Coetzer and in the third round of the Tier I Italian Open in Rome to Jelena Dokić.
 Although she had won only two of her four matches before the French Open, she was seeded fourth there.
 She won her first four matches in Paris without losing a set before losing in the quarterfinals to eighth-seeded and former champion Arantxa Sánchez, in three sets.

 Williams then won 35 consecutive singles matches and six tournaments.
-She won her first Grand Slam singles title at Wimbledon, defeating No. 1, Martina Hingis, in the quarterfinals, sister Serena in the semifinal and defending champion, Lindsay Davenport, in the final.
+She won her first major singles title at Wimbledon, defeating No. 1, Martina Hingis, in the quarterfinals, sister Serena in the semifinal and defending champion, Lindsay Davenport, in the final.
 She also teamed with her sister Serena to win the women's doubles title at this event.

 She won three Tier II events during the North American summer hardcourt season, defeating Davenport in the final of the Silicon Valley Classic in Stanford and Monica Seles in the finals of both the San Diego Classic in and the Pilot Pen Tennis championships in New Haven.

-At the US Open, Williams defeated No. 1 Hingis in the semifinals and No. 2 Davenport in the final.
+At the 2000 US Open, Williams defeated No. 1 Hingis in the semifinals and No. 2 Davenport in the final.
 At the 2000 Summer Olympics in Sydney, she defeated Sánchez Vicario in the quarterfinals, Seles in the semifinals, and Elena Dementieva in the final to win the gold medal.
 She also won the gold medal in women's doubles with her younger sister Serena.
 Davenport eventually snapped her winning streak in October in the final of the Linz Open.
 Williams did not play a tournament the rest of the year because of anemia.
-She finished the year ranked No. 3 and with six singles titles.
+She finished the year ranked world No. 3 and with six singles titles.